Helenyuxuan/Helen-Zhang-Data-Visualization-Portfolio/final-project-part-two.md

 The full project will apply this same structure to all five species, ensuring that each one is represented with consistent visual elements: an introduction, a distribution map, and a visualization of song styles.
 There will be additional visualization that show changes in recorded observations across seasons and years, connecting individual birds back to larger ecological patterns.

 This storyboard structure is logically presented, moving from the broad (all county records) to the specific (individual birds), and it provides a sufficient number of visualizations to tell a compelling story.
-By adopting a sketchbook-like style, the project makes bird data approachable for casual audiences—birdwatchers, students, or local residents—so the visuals do not just inform but invite curiosity.
+By adopting a sketchbook-like style, the project makes bird data approachable for casual audiences, including birdwatchers, students, or local residents, so the visuals do not just inform but invite curiosity.
 This combination of outline, draft data visualizations, and audience framing meets the requirements for a clear, engaging storyboard.

 ## Design: data visualizations